monica22schmidt/X-Team-18/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+   **At this point, our team will simulate a simple user interface in Main to exemplify the foundational blueprint of the phone book  system.
+Eventually, the team will make visual and interactive enhancements to the system by implementing an online user interface similar to a survey form.**

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 Hashtable - Acts as the actual phone book.
 Has insert, lookup, and remove methods.
 Also deals with resizing and hashIndex generating.